waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

 </form>
 ```

-The error we get now is superficially similar to the error that we had previously (sinatra doesn't know this ditty), however there is a difference.
+The error we get now is superficially similar to the error that we had previously ("Sinatra doesn't know this ditty"), however there is a difference.
 We will need to create a route to handle this incoming post request:

 ```ruby